Send money to Japan

-Yes and no. Yes your money will be transferred eventually, but not with the same service and fees attached.
-Theses are just some of the things you need to look out for.
-Let’s explore these further:
+Yes and no. Yes in that your money will be transferred eventually, but no in terms of the service, exchange rate and fees attached.
+Let's explore some of the differences you should be comparing:

 Firstly, you need to decide which direction you will take - online, in person or over the phone?

 Working this out first, will determine your best next steps.

 - Will you be logging on to your online bank account or app?

 Whichever way you choose to transfer money to the Japan, some crucial bits of information you’ll need for a successful transfer include: